learn-co-curriculum/dsc-importing-data-using-pandas-lab/README.md

 ##  Loading Files with Summary or Meta Data

 Load either of the files Zipcode_Demos.csv or Zipcode_Demos.xlsx.
 What's going on with this dataset?
-Clean it up into a useable format and describe the nuances with how the data is currently formatted.
+Clean it up into a useable format and describe the nuances of how the data is currently formatted.

 All data files are stored in a folder titled 'Data'.